Effective Condition Number Bounds for Convex Regularization: Introduction

 transforming the problem into one in which the orthogonal matrix is replaced with a Gaussian one.
-The are various ways to estimate the condition number $\kappa(\mtx{AG})$, the approach taken here is using Gordon's inequality.
-An alternative, suggested by A.~Eftekhari, would be to appeal to the Hanson-Wright inequality~\cite{rudelson2013hanson,armin}, or more directly, the Bernstein inequality.
+The are different ways to estimate such condition numbers, the approach taken here is based on Gordon's inequality.
+We restrict the analysis to the classical matrix condition number, a more refined analysis using Renegar's condition number is likely to incorporate the Gaussian width of the cone.
+Moreover, using the invariance of the condition number under transposition, we consider $\kappa(\mtx{A}\mtx{G})$ with a $n\times m$ matrix $\mtx{G}$, $m\leq n$.
+An alternative, suggested by Armin Eftekhari, would be to appeal to the Hanson-Wright inequality~\cite{rudelson2013hanson,armin}, or more directly, the Bernstein inequality.

 \begin{proposition} Let $\mtx{A}\in \R^{n\times n}$ and $\mtx{G}\in \R^{n\times m}$, with $m\leq n$.
 Then